 Source: National Stroke Association

-- Stay active as much as possible.
+- Find new ways to get moving.
 Research suggests that even a leisurely 30-minute walk a day may reduce the risk of vascular dementia and help slow its progression.
-It will also boost your overall health and happiness.
+Regular exercise can also help control your weight, relieve stress, and boost your overall health and happiness.

 - Make it a point to have more fun.
-Laughing, playing and enjoying yourself are great ways to reduce stress and worry.
-Joy energizes and inspires lifestyle changes that prevent further strokes and blockages and compensate for memory and cognitive losses.
+Laughing, playing, and enjoying yourself are great ways to reduce stress and worry.
+Joy can energize you and inspire lifestyle changes that may prevent further strokes and compensate for memory and cognitive losses.

 - Learn how to relax and manage stress.
 Stress is a major contributor to high blood pressure and heart disease, so it’s helpful to practice relaxation techniques, such as yoga, meditation, deep breathing, or rhythmic exercise, and know how to quickly reduce stress in the moment by employing one or more of your senses.